Love yourself enough to know when its time to walk away…

 I write this all to say, follow your spirit and follow your heart.
-Don’t let other people perception of how your life should be dictate how you live your life.
+Don’t let other people’s perceptions of how your life should be dictate how you live your life.
 Never feel like you need a relationship to validate your greatness because the wrong type of relationship can dim your light.
 Always be true to yourself and put God first in your life.
-His spirit was so strong in me, it was practically jumping out of my body but I chose to ignore it and I know in the end of all of this, God gets all the glory.
+His spirit was so strong in me, it was practically jumping out of my body but I chose to ignore it and I know at the end of all of this, God gets all the glory.
 He protected me when my man could not.
-He watched out for me and blessed me throughout the rest of the trip, giving me the motivation and independence to eat dinner at the restaurant we was supposed to have a date night or finishing everything on our planned itinerary.
+He watched out for me and blessed me throughout the rest of the trip, giving me the motivation and independence to eat dinner at a restaurant that we were supposed to have a date night at or finishing everything on our planned itinerary for the weekend solo.
 I was liberated that weekend.
-I got a taste of what life would be like going forward being single and after what I’ve been through I am completely okay with that.
-I believe Jesus will bless me with the person I am supposed to spend the rest of my life with, when the time is right.
+I got a taste of what life would be like going forward, being single and after what I’ve been through I am completely okay with that.
+I believe Jesus will bless me with the person I am supposed to spend the rest of my life with when the time is right.
 The love will be instant, there will be no questioning or doubt, I will just know and one of the many lessons I took away from this situation is the warning of the holy spirit.
-I know how it feels now and hopefully in the future I will be more inclined to listen to his voice.
+I know how it feels now and hopefully, in the future I will be more inclined to listen to his voice.